danwatt/bibcompact/doc/adr/0002-approach-1.md

     * Ie: `0x01` followed by `0x41 (A) 0x61 (a) 0x49 (I) 0x4F (O)`, or `0x02` followed by `0x616E (an) 0x6F66 (of)`, etc
     * This would only work if all tokens were shorter than 32 bytes, unless we reserved one value to indicate a longer length, and would just add to the decoding complexity.
 Overall savings would be ~10,000 bytes
-* Apply Huffman encoding to the Lexicon
+* Apply compression to the Lexicon
-    * Approximately 644 bits of overhead, and reduced the overall size to about 59kb (about 50kb of savings), using a simple JS test (http://craftyspace.net/huffman/)
+    * Using Huffman, approximately 644 bits of overhead, and reduced the overall size to about 59kb (about 50kb of savings), using a simple JS test (http://craftyspace.net/huffman/)
+    * Using Deflate, 49,727 bytes (59kb savings)
+    * Using LZMA, 43,786 bytes (65kb savings)

 ### Text file

+* Using LZMA, the text data as it stands can be compressed to 774,723 bytes
-* The next thing to explore will be splitting the text file into two - one for stopwords, which can be encoded in 4 bits, and a master file, containing all other tokens
+* The next thing to explore will be splitting the text file into two - one for stopwords and a master file, containing all other tokens.
+One approach would be to use a fixed number of bits to refernece a stopword.
-    * Theoretically there are 628,773 single bytes in this version.
+    * Theoretically there are 628,773 single bytes in version 1.
 0-15 are used a total of `351,687` times.
 Now, at the current version these are not all stopwords, so the total might be a little lower.
 But if we can cut that in half, plus some overhead, that would be a savings of maybe 150kb.
 Combine that with 50kb of savings in the Lexicon file, that gains us almost 200kb of savings, and gets us down to about 1.15mb
     * Indexes 0-7 : 271035.
 3-bit encoding: 101,638.
 Potential savings : 169,397
     * Indexes 0-15: 351687.
 4-bit encoding: 175,844.
 Potential savings : 175,843
     * Indexes 0-31: 449227.
 5-bit encoding: 280,766.
 Potential savings : 168,461
     * Indexes 0-63: 543285.
 6-bit encoding: 407,463.
 Potential savings : 135,822
+* Alternatively, the text file could be encoded using a huffman encoder.
+The top 3 terms could be encoded in 3 bits each, the next 7 could be encoded in 4 bits

+### Final Notes on Compression

+If we were to compress the lexicon data and text data separately using the best compressor that is easily available inside the JVM (LZMA), we would be left with:

+* Header data: 1,257 bytes
+* Lexicon data: 43,786 bytes
+* Text file: 774,723 bytes
+* Total: 819,766 bytes

+Compressing the lexicon and text data inside this container format is actually slightly smaller - by 72 bytes - than compressing the entire file using `xz -9` on the command line.
+And if we really want to save a few more bytes, the header can be compressed independently from 1,257 down to 936 bytes, resulting in a file 393 bytes smaller than `xz -9`.

+This is still larger than the `zpaq` file by about 90kb, but can be decompressed much faster and with a much smaller amount of memory.

+On my Macbook, the 64-bit LZMA executable (which links to XZ) is `71,184` bytes.
+The sample application in this repository is written using Kotlin, but I think it would be reasonable to say that the decompression code for LZMA plus the code necessary to parse the file format I have proposed here could be written in a lower level language and produce an executable in less than `100,000` bytes, or even less than `180,000` bytes, so I think it is entirely possible that the decompression code plus data could fit in less than one million bytes.